Nutraceuticals: Separating the wheat from the chaff

 Red wine and the French paradox

 Similarly, the polyphenols (a broad class of compounds found in plants) have garnered increasing scientific interest in recent years.
 It is well-established that polyphenols, in particular flavonoids, are powerful anti-oxidants in numerous in vitro systems — those using test tubes and cell cultures rather than animal or human tests.
-In many of these systems, flavonoids such as quercetin, kaempferol and the catechins exhibit several-fold more potent antioxidant activity than ?-tocopherol (Terao et al. 1994; Lotito and Fraga 1998).
+In many of these systems, flavonoids such as quercetin, kaempferol and the catechins exhibit several-fold more potent antioxidant activity than $$alpha$$-tocopherol (Terao et al. 1994; Lotito and Fraga 1998).
 Antioxidants reduce risk of oxidative damage to molecules, protecting cells and tissues.
 Flavonoids can be found in foods as diverse as wine, blueberries, onions and chocolate.

 The “French paradox,” an observation that was based on epidemiology, provided a renewed impetus to study polyphenols.
 In the early 1980s, scientists reported that the incidence of coronary artery disease in France was lower than in comparable nations while, paradoxically, the intake of saturated fat was quite high.
 One explanation advanced for this paradox was the high consumption of red wine in France (Stanley and Mazier 1999).
 Drinking other forms of alcohol provided much less protection than regular intake of red wine.
 Therefore, it was suggested that the flavonoids in red wine, rather than the alcohol content, were one of the candidates explaining its cardioprotective effects.